lokalise/node-service-template/README.md

 It comes with the following out-of-the-box:

-* fastify-based general application skeleton;
+* [fastify](https://www.fastify.io/docs/latest/) as a basis for the general web application skeleton;
 * Modular, domain-driven structure that encourages separation of concerns;
 * Server/app separation, for convenient bootstrapping in e2e tests;
 * [Global error handler](./src/infrastructure/errors/errorHandler.ts);
 * JSON-based, single line standardized [logging](./src/infrastructure/logger.ts);
-* Populates `req.id` for incoming requests based on `x-request-id` header, or generates new UUID if none is set.
+* Automatic population of `req.id` for incoming requests based on `x-request-id` header, or generation of new UUID if none is set, for the purposes of distributed tracing.

 Mechanisms: